-Since the start of D configuration in 2013 the archive also contains pipeline calibrated MS. Though eventually these data will be made accessible through the AAT as well, for the time being they have to be requested through our helpdesk.
+Since the start of D configuration in 2013 the archive also contains products of the calibration pipeline.
+Though eventually these data will be made accessible through the AAT as well, for the time being they have to be requested through the

 - An alternative way is to use wget.
 In the following, substitute the username and password from the e-mail announcing that your data has been downloaded:

 wget -r -w 10 -c --user=USERNAME --password=PASSWORD -e robots=off https://archive.nrao.edu/secured/USERNAME

 Some archival data have known problems which, together with the possible fix, are listed at the archive issues page.
 Delivery of data in the UVFITS format has been discontinued in June 2013.
 Instructions to create UVFITS from the SDM or CASA format are given below.

 Creating UVFITS Formatted Files

 Using the SDM format (for use in AIPS)